TarynL/reactive-nutshell-the-fantastic-404s/README.md

 ## What is Reactive Nutshell?

-Nutshell is an app for people to use to organize their daily tasks, events, news article, friends, and chat messages.
+Nutshell is an app for people to use to organize their daily tasks, events, news articles, friends, and chat messages.

 ## Team Members